Pictures/Journal - page 31

 PANAMA

-We were surprised to discover (and feel stupid admitting it!), that Panama actually extends horizontally west to east - like an "S" laying on its side - and the Panama Canal runs north-south.
+We were surprised to discover (and feel stupid admitting it!), that Panama actually extends horizontally west to east - like an "S" laying on its side - and the Panama Canal runs north-south (we did know that).
 Are we the only ones geographically challenged? - I bet not!

 Panama is the southern-most country in Central America.
 It is bordered to the west by Costa Rica and to the east by Colombia; by the Atlantic/Caribbean on the north and Pacific to the south.
 At it's narrowest part, the isthmus is only 30 miles wide.